MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-upgrade-sales-to-cds.md

 > [!NOTE]
 > Reconnecting through [!INCLUDE[prod_short](includes/cds_long_md.md)] will apply default synchronisation settings, and will overwrite any configurations you have.
 For example, the default table mappings will be applied.

-## To upgrade your connection to use Dataverse
+## <a name="to-upgrade-your-connection-to-use-dataverse" />To upgrade your connection to use Dataverse
 1. Open the **Microsoft Dynamics 365 Connection Setup** page, and then turn off the **Enabled** toggle.
 Then close the page to disconnect from [!INCLUDE[crm_md](includes/crm_md.md)].
 2. Open the **Dataverse Connection Setup** page, and in the **Ownership Model** field, choose **Person**.
 Then choose the **Enabled** toggle to turn on the connection to [!INCLUDE[prod_short](includes/cds_long_md.md)].